What You'll Learn:

 An AST:ALT ratio above 2 with elevated GGT strongly indicates alcohol-related liver stress.
 The same ratio with normal GGT might point toward other causes like muscle injury affecting AST levels.

-At-Home Liver Testing Options
+Why More People Are Using At-Home Liver Testing

 - Track changes over time through your dashboard